knowledge-transfer-org/metrics-observability-pipeline/README.md

 ## License

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.
+Open source libraries like datadog and prometheus-client and tools listed here <a href="#open-source-tools-used">Open Source tools used</a> are trademarks of respective companies.
+We do not not intend to claim credit or blame for the work.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## FAQs
+### 1. My node exported dashboard does not show up right values.
+The node exporter exports different slightly different values depending on your environment.
+Please import the right dashboard https://github.com/rfmoz/grafana-dashboards/tree/master/prometheus.
+The current dashboard is https://github.com/rfmoz/grafana-dashboards/blob/master/prometheus/node-exporter-freebsd.json

 <!-- MARKDOWN LINKS & IMAGES -->